nultero/ice/README.md

 parse several lines or files if I've `$()`'d some things.
 This clogs up my terminal start / refresh.

 So this is `ice`, which does something similar but is limited to blue colors because I like blue.
-There's virtually no startup time with this ~~Rust~~ Golang binary compared to a Ruby script.
+There's virtually no startup time with this ~~Golang~~ Rust binary compared to a Ruby script.